gradescope/autograder_samples/docs/getting_started.md

 clicking on "Rerun Autograder".

-You can rerun the autograder for all submissions by clicking on "Regrade all submissions" on the Manage Submissions page.
+You can rerun the autograder for all submissions by clicking on "Regrade All Submissions" on the Manage Submissions page.